substationworm/UFSM-CT-DESP-UFSM00741/CTF/CTF02/CTF02.md

 - Within the 13.8 kV sector of a substation, two three-phase capacitor banks (Bank A and Bank B) are installed for power factor correction during peak load periods.
 - The switching and reclosing operations of these capacitor banks must be performed automatically based on operational logic.
 - Automatic energization of the capacitor banks is permitted only when:
-    - 👉 The `SAFE_COND` signal is active, indicating favorable operating conditions.
+    - 👉 The `COND_SAFE` signal is active, indicating favorable operating conditions.
-    - 👉 No protection alarms are active (`OSC_ALARM` for oscillations and `OC_ALARM` for overcurrent).
+    - 👉 No protection alarms are active (`FLT_OSC` for oscillations and `FLT_OC` for overcurrent).
 - The banks must be energized in a staggered sequence: Bank A is closed first.
 Bank B may only be energized after a programmed delay, provided all permissive conditions remain met.
 - Once a bank is energized, the control logic must supervise for abnormal conditions for a duration equal to twice the closing delay (individually for each bank).
 If any disturbance is detected, the affected bank must be automatically tripped and latched in a blocked state until manually reset by the operator.
-- If the local operator activates the `MANU_MOD`button, input, automatic control is overridden, and manual control via the human-machine interface (HMI) is enabled.
+- If the local operator activates the `MODE_MANUAL`button, input, automatic control is overridden, and manual control via the human-machine interface (HMI) is enabled.
-- The manual reset `RESET` clears all blocking flags and timer conditions, restoring the system to automatic operation readiness.
+- The manual reset `CMD_RESET` clears all blocking flags and timer conditions, restoring the system to automatic operation readiness.
-- If the power factor exceeds the permissible limit (`FP_HIGH`), both capacitor banks shall be blocked.
+- If the power factor exceeds the permissible limit (`PF_HIGH`), both capacitor banks shall be blocked.

 ### 🧠 I/O Mapping and Symbols